WordPress/gutenberg/packages/components/src/angle-picker-control/README.md

 The current value of the input.
 The value represents an angle in degrees and should be a value between 0 and 360.

--   Required: Yes
+-   Required: No

 ### `onChange`: `( value: number ) => void`

 A function that receives the new value of the input.

--   Required: Yes
+-   Required: No

 ### `__nextHasNoMarginBottom`: `boolean`